-Civil damages for fraudulent filing of Forms W-2.
 If you willfully file a fraudulent Form W-2 for payments that you claim you made to another person, that person may be able to sue you for damages.
-You may have to pay \$5,000 or more.
+If you are found liable, you may have to pay \$5,000 or more in damages.
+You may also be subject to criminal sanctions.